 - Preheat the oven to 350 degrees F and line a 7x11 baking dish with parchment and spray the parchment with non-stick spray. **If you don't have this size dish, you could also use an 8x8 or 9x9 dish.

-- Stir until well combined, then pour about 2/3 of the mix into the bottom of the prepared pan, spreading it out into an even layer.
+- Spread about ⅔ of the cookie dough into the bottom of the prepared pan, into an even layer.
 Put the remaining cookie dough into the refrigerator.

 - Place the pan onto a cookie sheet and into the oven for 9-10 minutes.
 You want them to be just baked through, but not yet browned.

-- While the bottom cookie layer is in the oven, Combine the cream cheese, erythritol and vanilla in a large bowl.
-Using a mixer, until smooth.
+- While the bottom cookie layer is in the oven, combine the cream cheese, erythritol, and vanilla in a large bowl.
+Use an electric mixer and mix on medium speed until smooth.